Proposed FCRA Liability Harmonization Act

 Macy’s Hit with EEOC Charge Over Criminal History Screening

-Macy’s screening of job applicants for their criminal history is too sweeping and results in qualified minority job seekers being unlawfully turned away for employment, according to a charge filed with the Equal Employment Opportunity Commission.
+Macy’s screening of job candidates for their criminal history is too sweeping and results in qualified minority job seekers being unlawfully turned away for employment, according to a charge filed with the Equal Employment Opportunity Commission.
 The company’s screening process is overbroad in three ways, attorney Ossai Miazad told Bloomberg BNA May 17.
-First, it requires applicants to disclose criminal violations over too long a period.
+First, it requires candidates to disclose criminal violations over too long a period.
 Second, the categories of violations it seeks disclosure of are themselves too broad.
-And finally, Macy’s doesn’t adequately account for “mitigating circumstances,” such as whether an applicant has been rehabilitated, as part of its criminal background screening, she said.
+And finally, Macy’s doesn’t adequately account for “mitigating circumstances,” such as whether an candidate has been rehabilitated, as part of its criminal background screening, she said.
 Miazad is with plaintiffs-side firm Outten & Golden LLP in New York, which filed the charge May 15 on behalf of the Fortune Society.
 The Long Island City, N.Y.-based organization is dedicated to helping people involved in the criminal justice system become successfully reintegrated into society, including by providing them with job training and placement services and assistance, according to its website.

 EEOC’s Most Current Decision Digest is Available On-Line